Minor in the Study of Women, Gender, and Sexuality

 Transfer Credit

 For Rice University’s policy regarding transfer credit, see Transfer Credit.
 Some departments and programs have additional restrictions on transfer credit.
+Requests for transfer credit must be approved for Rice equivalency by the designated transfer credit advisor for the appropriate academic department offering the Rice equivalent course (corresponding to the subject code of the course content).
 The Office of Academic Advising maintains the university’s official list of transfer credit advisors on their website: https://oaa.rice.edu.
-Students are encouraged to meet with their academic program’s transfer credit advisor when considering transfer credit possibilities.
+Students are encouraged to meet with the applicable transfer credit advisor as well as their academic program director when considering transfer credit possibilities.

 Departmental Transfer Credit Guidelines

-Students pursuing the minor in the Study of Women, Gender and Sexuality should be aware of the following departmental transfer credit guidelines:
+Students pursuing the minor in the Study of Women, Gender, and Sexuality should be aware of the following departmental transfer credit guidelines:

 • No more than 2 courses (6 credit hours) of transfer credit from U.S. or international universities of similar standing as Rice may apply towards the minor.

-• Courses taken at another university must be equivalent in required reading, writing, research and testing, as well as classroom hours, of a Rice course.
+• Courses taken at another university must be equivalent in required reading, writing, research, and testing, as well as classroom hours, of a Rice course.
 Regarding subject matter, however, there does not have to be an equivalent course in the Rice course offerings, unless the student requires distribution credit.

 • Rice students planning to study at a foreign university must also obtain pre-approval from the Rice Study Abroad Office.

-• Transfer credit received via the articulation of approved exam credit, such as advanced placement (AP) credit, international baccalaureate (IB) credit, or A-level credit will not be considered towards minor requirements.
+• Transfer credit received via the articulation of approved exam credit, such as Advanced Placement (AP) credit, International Baccalaureate (IB) credit, or A-level credit will not be considered towards minor requirements.

 Distribution Credit Information